 Whether you’re a blogging veteran or you’re taking your first steps into the world of content marketing there’s one problem we all deal with at one time or another.
 You’ve spent countless hours and more cups of coffee than you’d like to mention creating posts on every topic you can think of.
 Channeling your blood, sweat and tears into words on a page and yet after pressing publish and sending it out to the endless hordes of blog readers online what do you see?

 . . . and let’s be honest, at least two of those are probably you refreshing the page.

-You see the internet is a mind mindbogglingly big place and while there are quite literally billions of internet users (3.578 billion as of 2017 to get specific, I am a data man after all), there are also an estimated 440 million blogs according to the team over at Mediakix.
+You see, the internet is a mind mindbogglingly big place, and while there are quite literally billions of internet users (3.578 billion as of 2017 to get specific), there are also an estimated 440 million blogs according to the team over at Mediakix.
 That’s a lot of blogs and with those sorts of numbers it’s really easy to get lost in the crowd even if you are creating insightful, useful content for your readers.
 So this begs the question, what can you do about it?
 How can you make your blog stand out from the rest?

 So what’s the solution?

 One of the easiest ways to drive traffic to your blog is by using tried and tested blog post styles that are proven to catch people’s eye, getting them to click through and even encourage higher engagement on social media and in the comments section.
 With this in mind we've compiled a list of 10 of the most effective blog types to try out for yourself, we've even added some pro tips on how you can master each of them.

 Take a look and see what fits your brand and don’t be afraid to step outside your comfort zone and experiment.

 1. How-to guides and tutorials